- Entertainment and Media»

 So Star Wars Prequel Fans, Watch and See a Fantastic Anime Influenced by the Stories We Love!

-I find it fascinating the people who don't like the Prequel Trilogy do not like what happened to Homura Akemi in Madoka Magica Rebellion, they must have subconciously noticed the parellels to the Prequel Trilogy without knowing it.
+I find it fascinating the people who don't like the Prequel Trilogy do not like what happened to Homura Akemi in Madoka Magica Rebellion, they must have subconsciously noticed the parallels to the Prequel Trilogy without knowing it.

-Without Anakin Skywalker, I woudln't have one of my favorite female characters of all time, Homura "Hommando" Akemi.
+Without Anakin Skywalker, I wouldn't have one of my favorite female characters of all time, Homura "Hommando" Akemi.
 All hail, Lord Vader, all hail Homerun Chan!

-This anime is your weaponn, watch it, enjoy it and use it to show that there are many good things that came from the Prequel Trilogy, and not just that George Lucas gave us a fascinating tragic story.
-His story influenced another well done tragedy that has amazing characters as well.
+This anime is your weapon, watch it, enjoy it and use it to show that there are many good things that came from the Prequel Trilogy, and not just that George Lucas gave us a fascinating tragic story.
+His story influenced another well-done tragedy that has amazing characters as well.

 © 2015 ReViewMeMedia